Finding a home - First time buyer

 new build estate under construction

 Considering buying a new build?
-You may be offered the option of buying a house off-plan.
-This is a popular choice for first-time buyers, thanks to the various help to buy schemes granting the power of possibility.
+You may be offered the option to purchase one off-plan.
+This is a popular choice for first-time buyers, thanks to the various government-backed schemes granting first-time buyers and some home movers the power of possibility.
 It’s an exciting process as with these purchases, you can usually add some customisation into the build.

-However, as with any house purchase, it comes with challenges, and therefore you should gain a full understanding of the pros and cons to off-plan purchases, before committing.
-Read on to find more information about buying a new build off-plan, as well as how the conveyancing process works.
+However, as with any house purchase, it comes with challenges, and therefore you should gain a full understanding of the risks and considerations of off-plan purchases, before committing.
+Read on to find more information about buying a new build off-plan, as well as the steps involved.

 In this article: